Child on bicycle struck by car near Apex Friendship Middle School - NewsBreak

 WRAL

+Beloved 82-year-old man in hospital after being attacked by thief at Hillsborough Home Depot

-HILLSBOROUGH, N.C. — A man was caught on surveillance video shoving a Home Depot employee while stealing merchandise.
-On Tuesday, a suspect appeared to push an 82-year-old man down while stealing from the Home Depot in Hillsborough.
-The employee looked to have hit his head on a flower pot.
+HILLSBOROUGH, N.C. — A Home Depot employee is in the hospital with several broken bones after being shoved down by a man stealing merchandise.
+A man was caught on surveillance video shoving Gary Rasor while taking pressure washers.
+On Tuesday, a suspect appeared to push the 82-year-old Rasor down...

+Greensboro woman almost robbed after getting help with a flat tire on US-29

+GREENSBORO, N.C. — It's something that's happened to all of us...
+You get a flat tire while you're driving, and you have to pull over to change the tire.
+One Greensboro woman, Taneshawa Holt, did just that Tuesday night and ended up finding herself in a scary situation.
+“I...

 Apex Friendship Middle School student hit by car in carpool area